Many students are concerned about their employment prospects after they graduate. The job market is competitive and applicants need to stand out.

 - Problem-solving skills

 Post-COVID, we're also seeing a need for time management skills, resilience and flexibility.

 Looking for work or about to graduate?
 Here's 9 things you should do before you graduate from university.

 5. Change your career

 More and more, especially for routine and repetitive jobs, companies are relying on machines to do our jobs.
-Some economists estimate that over 40% of the jobs lost since the COVID-19 pandemic will never return.
-Even back in 2015, a report suggested that we were being trained for jobs, two-thirds of which would be obsolete in a decade.5 Well that decade came faster than we expected.
+Some economists estimate that over 40% of the jobs lost since the COVID-19 pandemic will never return, and half of us will need to "reskill" in the next 5 years.
+Even back in 2015, a report suggested that we were being trained for jobs, two-thirds of which would be obsolete in a decade.
+5 Well that decade came faster than we expected.

 If you're a postal worker, travel agent or cashier, you might want to consider going back to school to learn a few new skills.
 Jobs that still require a human touch, like counseling, writing, legal work and teaching, are harder for a machine to replicate.

 You might just feel like a change of scenery through studying and working abroad.
 Some countries, like the UK and Australia, offer attractive post-study work visas for graduates looking to stay on and work.

 We've created a series of checklists to get you organised, starting with a checklist for the United States.
 Looking into an international education in Canada, the United Kingdom or Australia?
 We have checklists for them, too.